kubevirt/user-guide/installation/image-upload.md

 [DataVolumes](https://github.com/kubevirt/containerized-data-importer/blob/master/doc/datavolumes.md).
 The three main CDI use cases are:

--   Import a disk image from a URL to a DataVolume (HTTP/S3)
+-   Import a disk image from a web server or container registry to a DataVolume

 -   Clone an existing PVC to a DataVolume